Pennzoil: Pennzoil, Co. v. Texaco, Inc.

 In 1984, Pennzoil made an informal but binding contract with Getty Oil to purchase a large portion of Getty Oil to give Pennzoil rights to Getty's oil deposits.
 Following the deal, the Texaco oil company encroached on the complex merger in an attempt to acquire Getty for itself.

 Pennzoil sued Texaco in Texas state court, alleging that Texaco tortiously induced Getty to breach the contract with Pennzoil.
 At first it was adjudicated by Judge Anthony J.P.
 Farris; it was finished by visiting Judge Solomon (Sol) Casseb of San Antonio.
 A jury awarded Pennzoil, represented by Joe Jamail and Baine Kerr, $7.53 billion in compensatory damages and $3 billion in punitive damages.
 Under Texas law, Pennzoil could secure a lien on all of Texaco's property in the state, unless Texaco posted a bond that covered the judgment, interests and costs of the lawsuit (estimated to be $13 billion).

 Before judgment could be entered in the Texas court and Pennzoil could obtain a lien, Texaco filed a suit in the U.S. District Court for the Southern District of New York, alleging that the Texas proceedings violated Texaco's constitutional rights.
 The District Court found for Texaco, and the Second Circuit affirmed.
 Pennzoil appealed the federal court case to the United States Supreme Court.
-Laurence H. Tribe argued for Pennzoil, and David Boies argued for Texaco.
+Laurence H. Tribe argued for Pennzoil, and David Boies for Texaco.
 The Supreme Court reversed the circuit court decision, on the grounds that the federal court in New York should have abstained from interfering with the decision of a state court.

 Texaco also appealed the Texas state court decision.
 The Texas Court of Appeals upheld the jury verdict, but found that the trial court had abused its discretion by not suggesting a remittitur (reduction of damages).
 It would allow the verdict to stand if Pennzoil filed a remittitur of two billion dollars, making the punitive damages award $1 billion.
 Compensatory damages of $7.53 billion remained unaffected.
-Pennzoil paid Mr. Jamail $335 million and Mr. Kerr $10 million for the victory.
+Pennzoil paid Jamail $335 million and Kerr $10 million for the victory.

 After Texaco filed for bankruptcy, Pennzoil agreed to settle the case for $3 billion.

 Acquisition

 In 1998, Pennzoil's motor oils, products and services divisions were spun off as an independent company, which then acquired rival Quaker State Oil Production Corporation, becoming "Pennzoil-Quaker State Company".
-In 1999 Pennzoil's E&P business (known as PennzEnergy) was acquired by Oklahoma City-based Devon Energy and the business now known as the Pennzoil-Quaker State Company was purchased by Royal Dutch/Shell Group to form SOPUS (an acronym for Shell Oil Products US).
+In 1999 Pennzoil's E&P business (known as PennzEnergy) was acquired by Oklahoma City-based Devon Energy and the business now known as the Pennzoil-Quaker State Company was purchased by Royal Dutch/Shell Group to form SOPUS Products (an acronym for Shell Oil Products US).

 Shell Oil Company (the US-based subsidiary of Shell plc) acquired Pennzoil-Quaker State company in 2002 to market its products as two separate motor oil brands, Pennzoil and Quaker State.